shubhamdsatpute77/Fruits_Image_Classification/README.md

 # Fruits_Image_Classification
-The datset for this project has been collected using bing image downloade
+The datset for this project has been collected using bing image downloader